MatthiasELBAZ/chat_for_health_with_memory_creation/README.md

 ---

-*Built with ❤️ using LangGraph, LangChain, and modern AI orchestration techniques.*
+*Built with ❤️ using LangGraph, LangChain, PostgreSQL, and modern AI orchestration techniques.*